 Problems outside the heart and lungs: There are a number of general diseases that can cause PH similar to that seen with CHD.
 Examples are liver cirrhosis, HIV infection, or scleroderma.
 Obesity and obstructive sleep apnea may result in milder forms of elevated lung pressures.
 If you have PH, it is especially important that you maintain a heart-healthy weight and good eating habits.

-Other possible causes of PH include thyroid problems, immune system problems, infections, anemia, parasites, and severe vitamin B deficiency.
-Certain drugs, such as methamphetamine or diet pills, can also make lung pressure rise.
+Other causes of PH include immune problems, nutritional deficiencies, infections, some types of anemia, parasites, and certain drugs such as methamphetamine or diet pills.

 If you have CHD and PH, it is important that your healthcare provider look beyond your heart and check for all possible causes.
 Many CHD patients find that there are several factors involved in their lung problems.